 In early 2016 I was welcomed as a resident artist at HOF and Surface Art´s space in Bangkok to develop a project about the infamous nightlife of the city, focusing more specifically on its ambiguous tourism industry.
 It marked a transition in my work between an aesthetically focused, street photography approach and a growing interest towards narrative thinking.

 As wild as Bangkok can get, the balance between local life and tourism is one oddly well managed.
-In the Thai community, there is a profound sense of respect for all individuals, very much anchored to their spiritual devotion.
-For most "Farangs" (foreigners) who adopted the land, this is a well-known way of life.
+In the Thai community, there is a profound sense of respect for all individuals, anchored to their spiritual lifestyle.
+For most Farangs who adopted the land, this is a well-known way of life.
 Those less aware will be sorely disappointed, dare they misconduct.

 Experiencing Bangkok by night was overwhelming at times but more so intriguing.
 I found that there was always some serenity to witness within the chaos of even the most controversial of places.
 I am grateful for collaborations with local artists who guided my discovery of the city by night and to have been hosted, for a couple of months, as part of Bangkok´s arts community.